| |

 Getting There

 Marble River Provincial Park is located on northern Vancouver Island, at the juncture of Rupert Inlet, Holberg Inlet, Quatsino Sound and Neroutsos Inlet.
-The park is located approximately 15 km north of Port Alice and 35 km southwest of Port Hardy.
+The park is approximately 15 km north of Port Alice and 35 km southwest of Port Hardy.

 Follow the signs to Port Alice and then to Marble River Provincial Park.
+For up-to-date information, check the BC Parks page before you go.

 Have you been to Marble River Provincial Park?
 Let us know about your time there in the comment section below.